hapax/hapax.github.io/assets/teaching.md

 	</figure>

 What about *no points* where the graphs are tangent?
-With some time to play around, students should come to doubt the existence of such curves.
+With some time to play around, students should come to doubt that such curves exist.
 How can they prove it?
 One approach lies in the definition of "just touching".
 Imagine zooming in infinitely close, so that the blue line becomes